Although the technology to develop a website existed in the 1980’s, it wasn’t until 1991 that CERN published the first site on the world wide web.

 The point is, development is becoming more open, more accessible.

 Many CMS frameworks provide premade websites that have been designed and developed for you in advance.
 These are called themes because they come in assorted styles, designs and functionality.

 Much of my development for WordPress websites is taken care of using the Genesis Framework by StudioPress.
 This product sells for an extremely reasonable one time price under the well respected CopyBlogger brand.

 Genesis is actually a WordPress plugin that transforms the back end by retrofitting a custom dashboard into the native WordPress dashboard.
 It has helped me tremendously and has fast tracked my web development skills because it has helped me to sort of work backwards, and I don’t mean “backwards” as in “wrong”.

-There is an increasingly accepted view that web development (and design too) is beginning to resemble gardening rather than architecture.
+Web development (and design too) is beginning to resemble gardening rather than architecture.

 Many first time WordPress users tend to pick a theme that is as near-as-damn-it, make a few changes and call it finished.

 Regardless of what CMS you use, keep in mind that when you build a business website, you’re building a business performance machine.

 You can do a lot of development tasks yourself for free or at least get a good handle on what needs to be done if you need to pay someone to help you.